 Despite the significant downsides of the REDUX/bonus choice, many servicemembers still choose this option every year.
-Although the share taking REDUX/bonus has fallen over time, 15 percent of eligible Marines are still choosing this option.
-We fear that this might increase as the economic downturn persists.
+Although the share taking REDUX/bonus has fallen over time, 14 percent of eligible Marines are still choosing this option.
 We continue to work with the Marine Corps leadership to help inform Marines about the consequences of this choice.